dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 [[4]](#ftnt_ref4) *Take a few moments to think about your username because this is the name that other users will see on your designs and posts if you choose to share them or make them public.
 Once you have created an account, you cannot change your username.*

-[[5]](#ftnt_ref5) *You can use upper and lower case letters, numbers and symbols to make a strong password but don’t forget that the password entry is case sensitive.*
+[[5]](#ftnt_ref5) *You can use upper and lower case letters, numbers and symbols to make a strong password but don't forget that the password entry is case sensitive.*

 [[6]](#ftnt_ref6) *Except ordering of PCBs directly from EasyEDA.*